dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/08 Lecture 08.md

 \Cc^\wait(U/X, \mathcal{I}^0) \to \Cc^\wait(U/X, \mathcal{I}^1) \to \cdots
 ,\]
 where the horizontal differentials come from the resolution and the vertical come from the Čech complex.
-To any double complex, one can associate two
+To any double complex, one can associate two spectral sequences.